danswer-ai/danswer/CONTRIBUTING.md

 Danswer follows the semver versioning standard.
 A set of Docker containers will be pushed automatically to DockerHub with every tag.
 You can see the containers [here](https://hub.docker.com/search?q=danswer%2F).

-As pre-1.0 software, even patch releases may contain breaking or non-backwards-compatible changes.